TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/README.md

 ```

 Also we do not support the usage of Windows, Linux is free of charge so get a copy.
-We am more than happy helping you install Linux on your machine.
+We are more than happy helping you install Linux on your machine.

 ## Setups